percona/pmm-doc/source/dashboards/dashboard.mysql-amazon-aurora-metrics.rst

    submit an SQL query to the database engine, the database session is active while the database engine is processing that query.

-.. _dashboard.mysql-amazon-aurora-metrics.aurora-memory-used:
+.. _dashboard-mysql-amazon-aurora-metrics.aurora-memory-used:

-`Aurora Memory Used <dashboard.mysql-amazon-aurora-metrics.html#aurora-memory-used>`_
+`Aurora Memory Used <dashboard-mysql-amazon-aurora-metrics.html#aurora-memory-used>`_
 -------------------------------------------------------------------------------------

 This graph shows how much memory is used by |amazon-aurora| lock manager as well